hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-data-services.md

 ![](/img/response-from-the-tryit-test.png)

 Congratulations!
-You have executed the first data-services API using the documentation page in the GreenLake Developer website.
+You have executed your first HPE GreenLake API for data services using the API reference documentation page in the GreenLake Developer website.

 ## Some tips and examples